hrishikesh3304/Crypto-Wifi-Client/README.md

 # Cryptographic WiFi Module Library

-Arduino Library for interfacing CryptoWiFi Module.
+An Anrduino Library for interfacing CryptoWiFi Module.
+Upload Firmware on any ESP8266 family board -> Include CryptoWiFiClient in Arduino IDE And you are good to go!
+## Getting Started

 Download or clone this repository into your Arduino libraries directory.